barkarian/just-auth/README.md

 # How to run the project?

 1. Open a terminal for front_end and run:
-2. cd front_end && npm run dev -- --https
+2. `cd front_end && npm run dev -- --https`
 3. After that open a new terminal for server and run:
-   - if you have nodemon installed:cd server && nodemon
+   - if you have nodemon installed:`cd server && nodemon`
-   - if you don't have nodemon installed:cd server && node index.js
+   - if you don't have nodemon installed:`cd server && node index.js`

 # What is this repo is good for?